annotation/text-fabric/docs/applib/displaysettings.md

     **interface option**
     indicates whether pretty displays should show the features mentioned in the last query and their values.

-showHidden: boolean, optional `False`
-    **interface option**
-    The corpus data may contain nodes of types that are marked as hidden.
-    When `showHidden` is `True`, these nodes will be shown.

-    !!! caution "configuration"
-        Whether a corpus has hidden types is configured in a corpus dependent app.

-        If the corpus has no hidden types, the default is `None`.

 showGraphics: boolean, optional `True`
     **interface option**